damayantinaik/damayantinaik/README.md

 - 👋 Hi, I’m Damayanti Naik
 - 👀 I’m interested in Python, SQL, Tableau, Data analytics and Machine Learning, Cloud computing, Physics
-- 🌱 I’m currently learning various Machine Learning models using Python
+- 🌱 I’m currently working on various Machine Learning models using Python
 - 💞️ I’m looking to collaborate on Data science ML projects
 - 📫 How to reach me by e-mail.